Avalanche Press Homepage Avalanche Press Online Store

 The attack went off exactly as planned, and the Soviets fell back in some disarray.
 The jägers began their pivot to the west and took up positions to cover the flank and rear of the advancing 14th Panzer Division on their right.
 While the Soviet 9th Army command realized its danger, a German air raid struck its communications center just as the radiomen began to send out re-deployment orders and the Red Army's response was local and disjointed.
 Reinforcements that had been requested and approved never received marching orders.

-Design Note: This is a new scenario, one I'd placed aside while writing scenarios for Road to Stalingrad.
-It places mountain troops on the attack, across a river, with massive support.
+Design Note: This scenario places mountain troops on the attack, across a river, with massive support.
 And they'll need it - the defenders outnumber them.

 Pale Riders